• 1.1 Etymology

 1. Yacht

 Yacht.
 A 45-foot cruising yacht in 2010.
-The superyacht Azzam, the largest private yacht by length, as of 2018.
+The superyacht Azzam, the longest private yacht, as of 2018.
 [1] A yacht ( / jɒt /) is a sailing or power vessel used for pleasure, cruising, or racing.
 [2] [3] [4] There is no standard definition, though the term generally applies to vessels with a cabin intended for overnight use.

 The first English yacht club had been formed at Cowes on the Isle of Wight in 1815, and royal patronage made the Solent, the strait between the mainland and the Isle of Wight, the continuing site of British yachting.
 The club at Cowes became the Royal Yachting Club, again at the accession of George IV.
 All members were required to own boats of ...